 Kim approaches bodywork as a means to be in a deliberate relationship with yourself.
 Sessions are tailored to address your needs, including the holistic perspective that body, mind and spirit are inseparable.
 Expect her to create a session that addresses your aches and pains, with suggestions on how to carry over new movement patterns and self care techniques into your day-to-day life.
 Kim will use her understanding of movement and mindfulness in the therapeutic touch she offers, and will empower you to live better in your body.

-As part of her goals for herself and the studio, Kim completed her certification in massage therapy at Asheville School of Massage & Yoga in September, 2018, and is in the process of applying for licensure in the state of Tennessee.
+As part of her goals for herself and the studio, Kim completed her certification in massage therapy at Asheville School of Massage & Yoga in September, 2018.

 Beyond formal certifications, she has completed hundreds of hours of continuing education and independent practice in the areas of anatomy/physiology, therapeutic application of yoga, philosophy, meditation, and more recently in Thai Yoga Massage with Kelly Scott, LMT, RTT here in Knoxville.
 In addition to teaching Yoga, Kim holds a Master’s of Science and works as a Speech Language Pathologist in area hospitals.
 In the past, Kim has provided supervision to graduate students in Speech Language Pathology.